 Shoshana Litman tells lively stories filled with wisdom expressed in dramatic and engaging ways.
 Her stories and songs, drawn from Jewish and world sources as well as her vivid imagination, have inspired diverse audiences since 1997.
-Shoshana completed a two year study program with Maggid Yitzhak Buxbaum of Brooklyn, which lead to her ordination as a Maggidah, a Jewish storyteller, speaker and teacher, in May 2008.
-She was also an administrator for the Mussar Institute of Vancouver for several years.
+Shoshana completed a two year study program with Maggid Yitzhak Buxbaum (zichrono l’brachah, may his memory be for a blessing) of Brooklyn, which lead to her ordination as a Maggidah, a Jewish storyteller, speaker and teacher, in May 2008.
+She became a Jewish Spiritual Care Provider at the University of Victoria’s Multifaith Centre in May 2021.

-Shoshana began learning about storytelling from First Nations elders in 1977.
+Shoshana began learning about storytelling, spirituality and healing from First Nations Elders in 1977.
 Later she realized with delight that her own tribe had significant contributions to offer.
 Three years of study with an Orthodox tutor and more than a decade practicing Mussar (Jewish ethics), deepened Shoshana’s access to Jewish wisdom.
-She continues to share stories, songs and Torah commentary whenever the opportunity arises.
+She continues to learn and share stories, songs and Torah commentary whenever the opportunity arises.

 Shoshana (aka Suzanne Kort Litman) worked for 9 years as the South Vancouver Island Regional Coordinator for the Way to Go!
 School Program, an active school transportation program for B.C. elementary and middle schools.
-She has a degree in environmental science from the Evergreen State College in Olympia, Washington.
+She also served as an administrator for the Mussar Institute of Vancouver.
+She has a degree in environmental science from the Evergreen State College in Olympia, Washington where she worked as an environmentalist for the Washington State Department of Ecology.
 She has worked as a newspaper columnist, technical writer, research assistant, field biologist, registered massage therapist and travel author.
 Shoshana lives in a heritage house in Victoria, B.C. with her husband, Todd.
 Together they have raised two fine sons, Raviv and Graham.